AlexanderAbramovPav/AlexanderAbramovPav/README.md

 <h1 align="center">Hello there👋, I'm Alexander!</h1>

-👨‍💻 I have 6+ years in Web-development (1.5 years as a Frontend developer and 4.5 years as IT Product Owner)
+👨‍💻 I have 6+ years in Web-development (as a Frontend developer and as an IT Product Owner)

 ⭐ I'm very passionate to build customer focused products, especially acting as a Frontend developer